YaroslavChuiko/Usof-backend/README.md

 ##### Create mysql database

-Run `create.sql` and `data.sql` files with mysql server to create and fill database
+Open directory `database` and run `create.sql` and `data.sql` files with mysql server to create and fill the database

 ##### Install dependencies